 - Use a triple nod.
-Studies have shown (See our list of citations) that people will speak 3 to 4 times longer if you do three slow nods in a row when they have finished speaking.
+Studies have shown that people will speak 3 to 4 times longer if you do three slow nods in a row when they have finished speaking.
 It’s like a nonverbal … So, when someone finishes their statement, look them in the eye and nod three times as if to say, “keep going.”
 They often will continue and you end up having a much deeper conversation.
 (And if they don’t it’s no big deal, just take a sip of your drink and ask your next question).

 If you try even one of these techniques, all with the goal of making others feel important, here’s what I can promise:

 1) You will be amazed at how much more interesting your conversations will be.